Liam-Zhou/cmpe283-assignment3/README.md

 CPUID(0x4FFFFFFE), exit number=10 exits=145748
 CPUID(0x4FFFFFFE), exit number=10 exits=145766
 ```
-Around over 3 millions totally.
+Around over 400000 totally a full VM boot entail.

 4, Of the exit types defined in the SDM, which are the most frequent?
 Least?

- - According to my output, the exit number 48 and 10 have the most exits (over million times), which are the CPUID and EPT in the SDM.
-The least are exit number 29, 47, 54 and 55, all of their output are lower than 20 times.
-They are MOV DR, Access to LDTR or TR, WBINVD or WBNOINVD and XSETBV in the SDM.
+ - According to my output, the number10, 30, 32 and 48 have the most exits (over 100000 times), which are the CPUID, I/O instruction, WRMSR and EPT violation in the SDM.
+The least are number 29, 46, 47, 54 and 55, all of them are lower than 10.
+They are MOV DR, Access to GDTR or IDTR, Access to LDTR or TR, WBINVD or WBNOINVD and XSETBV in the SDM.